MasonEgger/MasonEgger/README.md

 ## Hey y'all! 🤠 My name is Mason Egger and welcome to my GitHub page 👋

-I'm currently the Lead Developer Advocate at [Gretel.ai](https://gretel.ai).
+I'm currently a Senior Technical Curriculum Developer on the Developer Education at [Temporal](https://temporal.io).

 I'm currently:
 * Conference chair of [PyTexas 2022](https://pytexas.org),